MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/customize-the-name-and-icon-of-the-training-tab-in-ms-teams.md

 ## **Before you begin**

-This article assumes you have completed the steps outlined in the [MS Teams installation](/azure/industry/training-services/microsoft-community-training/infrastructure-management/install-your-platform-instance/installation-guide-detailed-steps) (up to Step 2) and received the Team Manifest file from the Customer Support Team.
+This article assumes you have completed the steps outlined in the [MS Teams installation](../../infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md) (up to Step 2) and received the Team Manifest file from the Customer Support Team.
+You can download the sample file with instructions from here: [Sample Teams Manifest File](https://github.com/MicrosoftDocs/microsoft-community-training/files/10336214/steps_to_create_manifest_file.zip)

 ## **Customize the name and icon of the training tab inside Microsoft Teams**